zaimabdullah/laravel-10-blog/NOTE-ME.md

 Add $fillable field in PostView Model.
 Run php artisan migrate

-#### THERE IS SOMETHING DIFFERENT IN MIGRATION FILE then in video, i use the github style code.
+#### THERE IS SOMETHING DIFFERENT IN post_view MIGRATION FILE then in video, i use the github style code.

 Add code related to PostView in PostController show() method, add Request parameter + add